HarvardOpenData/HODP-Docs/docs/style-guide.md

 ## Graphs
 All static graphs should be produced in R using ggplot or in Python using ggplot.
 We have specific standards for graph fonts, formatting, and colors.
-[TODO: link] will show you how to generate graphs that adhere to these standards.
+[This](https://github.com/HarvardOpenData/HODP-StyleGuide) will show you how to generate graphs that adhere to these standards.

 For interactive data viz, we strongly recommend you use d3 or a React-based interactive visualization library, which you can check out [here](https://docs.hodp.org/docs/d3-1).